Nose Job Surgery

 In the facial neighbourhood, no feature commands a more prime piece of real estate than the nose.
 So it shouldn’t come as a surprise that as the centrepiece of the face, the nose has huge implications for attractiveness.
 Just ask Cyrano de Bergerac.

-It is because of this fact that when many a prospective patient tries to decide where to start with cosmetic surgery, the answer is often right in the middle of his or her face.
-In fact, rhinoplasty – commonly referred to as a “nose job” – was one of the first modern cosmetic surgery procedures, first hitting the surgery scene in the 1880s.
+It is because of this fact that when many prospective patient tries to decide where to start with cosmetic surgery, the answer is often right in the middle of his or her face.
+In fact, nose surgery in Singapore or rhinoplasty – commonly referred to as a “nose job” – was one of the first modern cosmetic surgery procedures, first hitting the surgery scene in the 1880s.

 In recent decades, rhinoplasty has become the defining procedure in plastic and cosmetic surgery.
 It is consistently one of the most commonly requested cosmetic operations by patients in the United States.
 According to statistics compiled by the American Society of Plastic Surgeons, 389,015 rhinoplasties were done in that country in 2000, including 150,185 on men.
 The trend is reflected around the world, and today rhinoplasty is consistently among the top five procedures performed in Asia and beyond.